alice173/WSW/README.md

 - Map loading - first route brings up an 'error fetching route' message.
 On refresh everything is fine
 - Leaflet geocoder suggestions are very slow, taking up to 10 seconds to show suggestions
+- uploading images in edit view results in cloudinary errors